Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Introduction

-Pioneering work studying both the nature and strength of social ties as well as the way people make transactions can be found in social sciences.
-In \cite{Zelizer} for example, the authors propose to split payements into three categories: gifts, entitlements, and compensations, and show that each category corresponds to a specific set of social relationships and systems of meanings.

-More recently, the authors of \cite{Martens} use real but anonymized transaction records to infer a pseudo-social network of users in which two users are connected if they transfered money to the same entity.
-Then, they use this pseudo-social network for social targeting and obtain better performances than traditional models.
+The literature on social interactions on the one hand, and financial transactions on the other hand is extremely vast and spans several domains such as economy, sociology, network science, psycology, or finance to name only a few.
+Yet, scientific works studying how these phenomena co-evolve remain scarce.
+A key reason is the lack of appropriate data sources: financial transactions are considered as sensitive data, and rarely made public; even when they are, interactions are anonymized.
+In \cite{Martens} for instance, the authors use real but anonymized transaction records to infer a pseudo-social network of users in which two users are connected if they transfered money to the same entity.
+Then, they use this pseudo-social network for social targeting and show that it performs better at identifying buyers than targeting based on traditional models.